oauth-wg/oauth-selective-disclosure-jwt/main.md

 Just as `HS-CLAIMS`, `SALTS` can be more complex as well.

-The Release is sent together with the SD-JWT from the holder to the verifier.
+The SD-JWT-R is sent together with the SD-JWT from the holder to the verifier.

 ## Verifying a Release